The Surprising Benefits of Practicing Moderation in Life and Travel

 Even the most extraordinary travel experiences become ordinary if they are repeated too soon or often.

-See a fifty cathedrals while on tour in France, and they will all start to blend together by the end.
+See fifty cathedrals while on tour in France, and they will all start to blend together by the end.
 Eat Tokyo’s finest sushi every night for a week and you’ll eventually want something else for dinner.
 Spend the evening walking the beach at sunset for a month, and you’ll stop appreciating the colors in the same way.

 A view like this in Florence, Italy should never not be magical.
 Unfortunately, there’s only so many cityscapes a traveler can see on one trip before they become normal.